 If you wish to undertake any works within the road reserve, you need a works within the road reserve permit (also known as a road opening permit) from Council.

 Complete the works within the road reserve consent application.

-You will need to supply a traffic management plan and a completed memorandum of authorisation (MOA) if your works:
+You will need to supply a traffic management plan and a completed traffic management approval form if your works: